JulianBell106/lamulettipizza/PROJECT.md

 # VendorApp — Project Bible
 > Last updated: April 2026 — Session 4 (Kitchen Dashboard Design — Order Card)
 > Read this file at the start of every session to get fully up to speed.
-JB
+21:47

 ---